-When you need to print in black and white, knowing how to choose between monochrome and grayscale will result in better-quality documents.
-While they may sound similar, monochrome and grayscale are two entirely different printing processes for producing black and white prints.
+When you need to print in black and white, knowing when to choose between monochrome and grayscale will result in better-quality, professional-looking documents.
+While these settings may sound similar, monochrome and grayscale are two entirely different printing processes used for producing black-and-white prints.

-At WiZiX Technology Group, we aim to help businesses increase their productivity by improving their printing practices.
+Improving your business’s printing practices by using the most efficient features for your office’s needs can help improve productivity.
 Continue reading to learn more about the differences between printing in grayscale vs. monochrome and how knowing which method to use can improve your document quality.

-One notable difference between monochrome and grayscale is that a color printer can print in both monochrome and grayscale, but a monochrome printer cannot print in grayscale.
+When shopping for printers, it’s important to note that a color printer can print in both monochrome and grayscale, while a monochrome printer cannot print in grayscale.